stdecker/Dissertation_Dashboard/README.md

 For an in-depth look at my data and links to the manuscripts, feel free to visit the GitHub page at [https://stdecker.github.io/Dissertation_Dashboard/](https://stdecker.github.io/Dissertation_Dashboard/).*

 Please contact me for any changes or discrepancies.
+I will certainly be the first to admit that my R code for the analysis isn't clean in any sense of the term.
+This is mostly because I wrote the code as I went along with my analysis/plotting, and the plotting changed several times (the analysis didn't change much other than me finding simpler ways of performing the same analysis).

 **Note: Aims 2 and 3 are switched from my dashboard and my dissertation document & R files.
 This is purely for asthetic purposes.
 Aim 2 in the document and R files refers to the substrate sensitiity work, while Aim 3 in these files refers to the mechanistic work with carboxyatractyloside.
 In the dashboard, these aims are switched.*